 Engawa, Soho

-What: Engawa serves either a three or five-course omakase menu for £75 and £95 respectively.
-This begins with a daily selection of appetisers and 11 assorted sashimi, followed by a chef’s special (you'll have to find out what’s on offer on the day), a main course and a dessert, if you opt for the longer menu.
-Specialising in high-grade Kobe beef, we recommend opting for one of its wagyu dishes for your main course.
+What: Engawa serves either a four or five-course omakase menu for £100 and £130 respectively, for those looking for something a tad more affordable.
+This begins with a daily selection of appetisers, and assorted sashimi, followed by a chef’s special (you'll have to find out what’s on offer on the day), soups, a main bento box, as well as chef’s choice for something sweet.
+Specialising in high-grade Kobe beef, we recommend opting for the longer option so you can try some of its Wagyu beef.

 Where: 2 Ham Yard, W1D 7DT